 Print Recipe

-From the Pinot Grigio chapter of “100 Perfect Pairings: Main Dishes to Enjoy with Wines You Love” by Jill Silverman Hough (Wiley, 2011)
+Very slightly adapted from the Pinot Grigio chapter of “100 Perfect Pairings: Main Dishes to Enjoy with Wines You Love” by Jill Silverman Hough (Wiley, 2011)

 There’s a reason this salad—reportedly invented at Hollywood’s Brown Derby restaurant and definitely popularized by it—is still enjoyed over seventy years later.
 It’s a perfect combination of light and rich, salty and savory, refreshing and intense.
 A bright-yet-creamy dressing makes it the perfect foil for Pinot Grigio.